datatrail-jhu/01_chromebookintro/manuscript/07_chromebook_security.md

 ![Enter your verification code to confirm your phone.](images/07_chromebook_security/07_chromebookintro_security-13.png)

-Once you have confirmed both your password and your phone number you will be given the option to turn on two factor verification.
+After confirming both your password and your phone number you will be given the option to turn on two factor verification.
 You can do this by clicking "Turn On" on the next window.

 ![Turn on two factor authentication.](images/07_chromebook_security/07_chromebookintro_security-14.png)